bitwarden/help/_articles/security/what-information-is-encrypted.md

   - Addresses
 - Secure note information

-Certain information in bitwarden cannot be encrypted.
+Certain information in Bitwarden cannot be encrypted.
 This includes:

 - Your name (if provided)
 - Your account's email address